tkcaccia/PROJECTOR/docs/Metabolomics_data.md

 class=as.numeric(as.factor(MetRef$gender))
 class2=as.numeric(as.factor(MetRef$donor))
 ```

-2. Apply MDS, tSNE and UMAP
+# MDS, tSNE and UMAP
+Different algorithms for dimensionality reduction are applied
 ```
 res_MDS=cmdscale(dist(u))
 res_tSNE=Rtsne(u)$Y
 res_UMAP = umap(u)$layout
 ```

-3. Apply KODAMA (The f. par has been adjusted to 50 which means 50 princible components for the Partial Least Square "PLS" classifier)
+# KODAMA
+We apply KODAMA with Partial Least Square Discriminant Analysis (PLS-DA) as classifier with 50 components to drive the accuracy maximixation.
+The KODAMA dissimilarity matrix's is converted in a low dimensionality space using three different methods (i.e., MDS, t-SNE, and UMAP).

 ```
 kk=KODAMA.matrix(u,f.par = 50)